Example Software

 Teensy 4.1 Program Overview

-- Checks to see if any of the optional PSRAM or Flash memory chips have been installed and reports that info out the USB port.
+- Checks to see if any of the optional PSRAM or Flash memory chips have been installed and reports that info out the USB serial port and also prints it to the LCD screen.
 If you ordered a system with the Teensy 4.1 already installed, this also provides a way to easily verify that you received the correct version without having to pry the Teensy 4.1 out of its socket to look at the chips.

-- Initializes the LCD display and touchscreen and paints a couple of buttons on the display.
+- Paints a couple of buttons on the display.
 One for playing audio and one for scanning for WiFi networks.

 - Implements a simple serial communication path with the ESP32-S to see if one is attached.
 First asking if one is out there by sending a ‘?’ and looking for a ‘Y’ yes in return.
 If found, it enables the Scan button.